scalar-labs/scalardb/docs/backup-restore.md

 **Cosmos DB**

-You must create a Cosmos DB account with a Continuous backup policy to create point-in-time recovery (PITR).
-Please follow the [General strategy to create a transactionally-consistent backup](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.
+You must create a Cosmos DB account with a Continuous backup policy to create point-in-time restore (PITR).
+Please follow the [General way to create a transactionally-consistent backup](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.

 **DynamoDB**

-You must create tables with point-in-time recovery (PITR) and autoscaling in DynamoDB, scalardb schema Loader enables PITR and autoscaling by default.
-Please follow the [General strategy to create a transactionally-consistent backup](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.
+You must create tables with point-in-time recovery (PITR) and autoscaling in DynamoDB.
+Scalar DB Schema Loader enables PITR and autoscaling by default.
+Please follow the [General way to create a transactionally-consistent backup](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.

 ## Restore Backup